tecolicom/Term-ANSIColor-Concise/README.md

     sequences.
 Close sequence can vary according to the open sequence.
     See ["RESET SEQUENCE"](#reset-sequence) section.

-    If the _text_ already includes colored regions, they remain untouched and only non-colored parts are colored.
+    If _text_ already contains colored areas, the color specifications are applied accumulatively.
+For example, if an underline instruction is given for a string of red text, both specifications will be in effect.

     Actually, _spec_ and _text_ pair can be repeated as many as possible.
 It is same as calling the function multiple times with